Atalykis/First-React-Ts-Project/README.md

 npm start

-in the /back folder to start the server, then
+in the /front folder to start the client-side, then

 node out/index.js

-in the front folder to run the client-side.
+in the /back folder to run the client-side.